i'm reading

 my father wanted to give the jingle-bell boy a present and remembered a pair of scissors he had brought to cut film and labels. the boy seemed pleased and fascinated by this strange tool, which he opened and closed and tried out on tufts of grass and on leaves. they offered the boy a place by the fire for the night. my father was hoping to learn where they were and how to find their way out; he tried drawing maps in the dirt, but he couldn't make himself understood.

-when father awoke the next morning, the boy was gone. then father noticed a rhododendron leaf with an unusual cut, and then another and another. he knew as he followed the scissors cuts they would lead him out of the forest and through the mountainous maze of valleys and ridges."
+when father awoke the next morning, the boy was gone. then father noticed a rhododendron leaf with an unusual cut, and then another and another. he knew as he followed the scissors cuts they would lead him out of the forest and through the mountainous maze of valleys and ridges."the same weblink that i linked above has a

-the same weblink that i linked above has a sample page from the book that you might like to see and read.
+sample page from the book that you might like to see and read.

-for the story behind this story you really must read this.
+for the story behind this story

-you can buy this book from the usual people.
+you can buy this book from

 4 comments: